Jean-baptisteColette/gomoku/README.md

 - Clone the repository
 - Build the project with Cmake

-This steps create the executable of the IA.
+Those steps create the executable of the IA.

 Testing: